abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

-A: That’s an excellent question, in the sense that, as an insight, one starts by realizing that the obstruction to mettā is actually not anger and ill-will, but the sense of self.
+A: That’s an excellent question, in the sense that, as an insight, one starts by realizing that the obstruction to mettā is actually not anger and ill will, but the sense of self.
 That’s the big obstruction, and as we reflect, investigate and start having a clear insight into the nature of Dhamma, the nature of the teachings and what the Buddha is giving us as an opportunity for liberation, then loving-kindness is a natural